kyma-project/kyma/docs/compass/01-01-compass.md

 Compass, as a part of Kyma, uses a set of Kyma features, such as Istio, Prometheus, Monitoring, or Tracing.
 It also contains Compass UI Cockpit that exposes Compass APIs to users.

-## Compass in Kyma
+## Run Kyma with Compass

-You can run Kyma with Compass in three different ways:
+You can run Kyma in three different ways:
-- Default Kyma installation
+- Default Kyma installation - this setup provides all Kyma components together with Compass and Agent, which allows you to register external applications
-- Kyma as a central Management Plane which allows you to manage your multiple (Kyma) runtimes.
+- Kyma as a central Management Plane - this setup contains only selected Kyma components and Compass, which allows you to manage your multiple (Kyma) runtimes.
-- Kyma as a runtime
+- Kyma as a runtime - this setup provides all Kyma components and Agent, which allows to connect a given runtime to the central Management Plane

 ![Kyma modes](./assets/kyma-modes.svg)

 For more details, read the [architecture](#architecture-architecture) documents.